 Elandt Spelling Variations

-spelling variations are common among many Anglo-Norman names.
+The English language only became standardized in the last few centuries.
+For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Elandt has been recorded under many different variations, including Eland, Elland, Elan, Elande, Eyland, Eyeland, Egland, Eylan and many more.

 Early Notables of the Elandt family (pre 1700)